-The three-step signup process starts with entering a PIN access code, which will be used when you log into the app in the future.
+The three-step signup process starts with entering a PIN access code, which you will use when you log into the app in the future.
 Creating an Acorns account is currently available only to U.S. citizens.

 1. Choose a Round-Up Account

-Your Round-Up account is the one that will be monitored for you; choose which transactions you want to round up and invest the change.
+Your Round-Up account is the one that you will monitor; choose which transactions you want to round up and invest the change.
 Choose from the most popular banks, including Chase, BoA, Citibank, Wells Fargo, U.S. Bank, USAA, etc. If your bank isn’t listed, just click the “Next” button and type your bank’s name in the search bar.

 2. Connect Your Checking Account